LAStools/LAStools/bin/lasreturn_README.txt

 the 'number of returns' field of every point is set to the highest return number that is found for each set of returns with the same unique GPS time stamp. assumes sorted input (use lassort -gps_time).

+>> lasreturn -i lidar.laz -compute_gap_to_next_return -odix _gaps -olaz

+adds an additional per point attribute called 'gap to next return [m]' as "extra bytes". it stores the 3D distance from the current to the next return of the same pulse for all pulses that have multiple return in the file. returns belonging to the same pulse are identified via their matching GPS time stamps. the computation assumes sorted input and will exit if this is not the case (use lassort -gps_time).

 >> lasreturn -i lidar.laz -histo return_distance 0.1